elven-js/elvenjs-website/src/docs/sdk-reference.md

 You learned about all functions from ElvenJS.
 The library will undoubtedly get some more functionality in the future, but for now, this is enough to let you build dApps and widgets on your existing websites.

-Please check the [erdjs SDK](https://docs.elrond.com/sdk-and-tools/erdjs/erdjs/) tools for more info on some of the types and classes described here, and for sure, reading the [recipes](/docs/recipes.html) section will be beneficial.
+Please check the [JS SDK](https://docs.multiversx.com/sdk-and-tools/sdk-js/) tools for more info on some of the types and classes described here, and for sure, reading the [recipes](/docs/recipes.html) section will be beneficial.